 On April 16, 2015, Lehman Bank and Aurora Loan Services filed a reply to SecurityNational Mortgage's response to their motion for partial summary judgment.
-On April 30, 2015, Lehman Bank and Aurora Loan Services filed their opposition to SecurityNational Mortgage's cross motion for partial summary judgment on the same issue as the partial summary judgment motion of Lehman Bank and Aurora Loan Services, and SecurityNational Mortgage is entitled to file a reply to their response.
+On April 30, 2015, Lehman Bank and Aurora Loan Services filed their opposition to SecurityNational Mortgage's cross motion for partial summary judgment on the same issue as the partial summary judgment motion of Lehman Bank and Aurora Loan Services, and SecurityNational Mortgage filed a reply on May 18, 2015 to the response of Lehman Bank and Aurora Loan Services.
+The motions are under advisement.

 On April 21, 2015, Judge Stewart issued a memorandum decision and order denying SecurityNational Mortgage's motion for summary judgment against Lehman Holdings which motion was filed on September 4, 2012.
 On April 28, 2015, a hearing was held before Judge Stewart on SecurityNational Mortgage's additional motion for summary judgment that it filed against Lehman Holdings requesting dismissal of Lehman Holdings' action based on the statute of limitations.
 Because of certain cases pending before the United States Court of Appeals for the Tenth Circuit concerning statute of limitation issues also involving Lehman Holdings, Judge Stewart inquired at the hearing as to whether his ruling on SecurityNational Mortgage's motion should be held in abeyance until a ruling from the Tenth Circuit.
 With the parties agreeing to an abeyance, Judge Stewart issued an order on May 11, 2015 postponing a ruling on SecurityNational Mortgage's motion for summary judgment until after the Tenth Circuit Court of Appeals had issued a ruling on the pending appeal concerning statute of limitations issues also involving Lehman Holdings.